Table of Contents

-Step 4: Local Citations + Social Media Presence
+Step 4: Grow Your Local Citations + Social Media Presence

-- Images: Include photos of the locations you serve.
-Also, be sure to optimize the file names and alt image with the city/area’s name to rank more highly for images.
+Include photos of the locations you serve.
+Also, be sure to optimize the file names and alt images with the city/area’s name to rank more highly for images.

-- Meta-Descriptions: Include local keywords in your meta-descriptions to drive traffic to your site.
+Include local keywords in your meta descriptions to drive traffic to your site.

-- Map: Embed a Google map of your location/locations.
+Embed a Google map of your location/locations.
 This sends direct signals back to Google that you are relevant and prominent for specific local searches.
 And don’t forget to use an intuitive web design that offers a good user experience to maximize conversions.

 Step 6: Optimize for Mobile

 Did you know that 9 out of 10 smartphone users regularly use their mobile devices to do a local search?
 Mobile queries are why you must optimize your website for cross-device functionality.
-Websites built with responsive design in mind often perform significantly better than their static counterparts.
+Websites built with mobile users in mind often perform significantly better than their static counterparts.